-Whether you manage a business, an organization, or an institutional building like a library, school or government office, the guidelines below can help you save energy and money.
+Whether you manage a business, an organization, or an institutional building like a library, school, or government office, the guidelines below can help save energy and money.

-- Benchmark your facility: Benchmarking is an easy tool to quickly assess how energy-efficient your properties and facilities are, and to help identify options to reduce costs and protect asset values.
-To get started today, register an account with ENERGY STAR's Portfolio Manager, and take a look at their Benchmarking Starter Kit.
+- Benchmark your facility: Benchmarking is a tool that quickly measures a property's energy efficiency and identifies ways to reduce costs on electricity bills.
+To get started today, register an account with ENERGY STAR's Portfolio Manager, and review their Benchmarking Starter Kit.

 - Begin an energy management program.

 - Implement your energy plan by adopting energy saving practices and upgrading to energy efficient equipment.